shravan20/ohmytidbits/readme.md

 ## 🌱 About

-"Oh My Tidbits" is my digital garden - a personal knowledge base built with VitePress where I document my learning journey, programming knowledge, and useful resources.
+"Oh My Tidbits" is my digital garden - a personal knowledge base built with VitePress where I document my learning journey, knowledge, and useful resources.
 This project follows the concept of a personal wiki that grows organically as I continue to learn and explore.

 ## ✨ Features

-- **Knowledge Base**: Organized collection of programming notes and guides
+- **Knowledge Base**: Organized collection of general notes and guides
-- **Code Snippets**: Useful code examples and patterns
 - **Full-text Search**: Quickly find specific content
 - **Dark/Light Mode**: Toggle between themes for comfortable reading
 - **Responsive Design**: Optimized for desktop and mobile viewing
 - **Fast Performance**: Built with VitePress for optimal speed
+- **Code Snippets**: Useful code examples and patterns

 ## Getting Started